CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 !!! failure
-    From a sample of 30 identified incorrectly assigned CWEs, Gemini 1.5 Pro had 3 hallucinations when asked to provide a rationale for its response (response text shown below, with hallucination in **bold**).
+    From a sample of 30 assigned CWEs, Gemini 1.5 Pro had 3 hallucinations when asked to provide a rationale for its response (response text shown below, with hallucination in **bold**).

     !!! quote